mosip/documentation/docs/resident-services-developer-guide.md

 Below are the configurations to be done in Eclipse:

-1. Open Eclipse and run the project for one time as `java application`, so that it will create a java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Resident-dev").
+1. Open Eclipse and run the project for one time as `Java application`, so that it will create a Java application which you can see in debug configurations and then change its name. (e.g.: project name with environment - "Resident-dev").

 <img src="_images/create-env-in-eclipse.png" width="750" height="450">

 2. Open the arguments and pass this `-Ddomain.url=dev.mosip.net -Dapplication.base.url=http://localhost:8090 -Dspring.profiles.active=default -Dspring.cloud.config.uri=http://localhost:51000/config -Dspring.cloud.config.label=master` in VM arguments.

-3. Here domain URL represents the environment on which you are working (eg., it can be ```dev2.mosip.net``` or ```qa3.mosip.net```).
+3. Here, the domain URL represents the environment on which you are working (eg., it can be ```dev2.mosip.net``` or ```qa3.mosip.net```).

 <img src="_images/vm-arguments.png" width="750" height="450">

-4. Click **Apply** and then debug it (it starts running).
+4. Click Apply and then debug it (starts running).
 In the console, you can see a message like `"Started ResidentBootApplication in 34.078 seconds (JVM running for 38.361)"`.

 ## Resident services API

 * For API documentation, refer [here](https://docs.mosip.io/1.2.0/api).

-* The APIs can be tested with the help of Swagger-UI and Postman.
+* The APIs can be tested with the help of **Swagger-UI** and **Postman**.

 * Swagger is an interface description language for describing restful APIs expressed using JSON.
 You can access Swagger-UI of resident-services for dev-environment from `https://dev.mosip.net/resident/v1/swagger-ui/index.html?configUrl=/resident/v1/v3/api-docs/swagger-config` and localhost from `http://localhost:8099/resident/v1/swagger-ui/index.html?configUrl=/resident/v1/v3/api-docs/swagger-config`.